JSX

 instead of for

-.
-In Mithril, it's more idiomatic to use the lowercase HTML attribute names instead.
-Mithril always falls back to setting attributes if a property doesn't exist which aligns more intuitively with HTML.
+if a property doesn't exist, letting you just always use HTML attributes.
 Note that in most cases, the DOM property and HTML attribute names are either the same or very similar.
-For example value
+For example, the property names for value

 property for the for